goshiphq/goship-cms/content/blog/four-freight-saving-tips-for-shippers.md

 ---
-keywords: " freight shipping tips"
+keywords: freight saving, freight saving tips
 author: GoShip Admin
-title: Four Freight Saving Tips for Shippers
+title: Top 4 Freight Saving Tips for Shippers
 intro: >-
   Have you ever tried to make a shipment and were shocked by the price of the shipping cost estimates?
 There are many things that go into determining your